imjul1an/bidding/README.md

 $ git clone git@github.com:julianusti/bidding.git
 ```

-Make sure that Node.js is installed on your machine.
+Make sure that Node.js and Mongodb are installed on your machine.
 Run the command,

 ```bash